tj/n/Readme.md

 # n

- My own flavour of node binary management, no subshells, no profile setup, no convoluted api, just _simple_.
+Simple flavour of node binary management, no subshells, no profile setup, no convoluted api, just _simple_.

 ## Installation